 The course reflects the professional requirements of the Chartered Institute of Marketing.

-understanding markets digital marketing in the contemporary world international consumer behaviour international marketing planning consultancy project relationship marketing entrepreneurial marketing and innovation digital marketing international branding research methods dissertation
+• understanding markets • international consumer behaviour • marketing decision making • consultancy project • relationship marketing • entrepreneurial marketing and innovation • digital marketing • international branding • research methods • dissertation

 You complete four modules for the postgraduate certificate, eight modules for the postgraduate diploma, and all nine modules for the masters.